sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 Step 3 : Create REST API Token in Databricks
 ^^^^^^^^^^^^^^

-To facilitate communication between Fire Insights and Databricks via REST API calls, a token must be generated in your Databricks account.
+To facilitate communication between Sparkflows and Databricks via REST API calls, a token must be generated in your Databricks account.

 Follow these steps to create your token: